nginxinc/nginx-gateway-fabric/tests/longevity/longevity.md

 Notes:

-- The updated coffee and tea backends in cafe.yaml include extra configuration for zero time upgrades, so that wrk in Tester VMs don't get 502 from NGF.
+- The updated coffee and tea backends in cafe.yaml include extra configuration for zero time upgrades, so that wrk in Tester VMs doesn't get 502 from NGF.
 Based on https://learnk8s.io/graceful-shutdown

 ### Check the Test is Running Correctly

 Check that you don't see any errors:

 1. Traffic is flowing - look at the access logs of NGINX.
-2. Check that cron job can run.
+2. Check that CronJob can run.

    ```shell
    kubectl create job --from=cronjob/coffee-rollout-mgr coffee-test